-So far I’ve revealed the entry and living room at the little brick cottage.
-So what’s for today???
-It’s my favorite room, (I think… although the back entry is a very close 2nd, and I have to admit that I love the kitchen, especially that window over the sink, and oh, those cubbies in the bathroom turned out really cute…)
+The dining room my favorite room in the little brick cottage, (I think… although the back entry is a very close 2nd, and I have to admit that I love the kitchen, especially that window over the sink, and oh, those cubbies in the bathroom turned out really cute…)

 So let’s just say, the dining room is one of my favorite rooms.

 Here is the dining room looking from the living room we just finished showing you:

 You can see in the dining room has the same maple flooring as the living room, which we found hiding under the carpet.
 And you can see that the dining room radiator got the same bronze treatment as the living room’s.

 Wanna see a pic of the dining room before again?
 Well, sure you do!